-While being compliant with building legislation is critical there are also a number of other benefits to obtaining a builder’s licence.
+While being compliant with building legislation is critical there are also a number of other benefits to obtaining a QLD Builder’s licence.
 For one, you will be able to quote for bigger and better jobs, meaning that you can increase cash flow and gain more and more clients.* So how do you apply for a builder’s licence and reap the benefits?

 It’s quite a simple process!

 Firstly, you will need to identify which licence class is relevant to your chosen field of work which you can find here.
 Once you have identified your choosen licence class and licence type, you’ll need to start the application process.

 Here is a brief list of what you might need to provide prior to applying for your licence:

 - Between 2-4 years’ experience in your chosen field